hferinga/itgilde-handouts/handout-c1.md

 (This is where we arrived in our first session.)

-If these tests succeed, you can now deploy your API Gateway to a stage (create a new stage).
+If these tests succeed, you can now continue to `deploy your API Gateway` to a stage (create a new stagem, e.g. `prod`).

+Record the url of the stage and verify with for instance a curl command if you can reach the endpoint url.
+Some examples are in the [Appendices](#appendices).

+If all this is ok, we can continue to the S3 part.

 # Get the endpoint(invoke) URL
 You have to save the invoke URL of the stage.
-This is later used in the urls.js file (see [below](#example-files))
+This is later used in the `urls.js` file (see [below](#example-files))

 You can find the invoke URL when you select the deployed stage.
 It looks something like this: